Eallekors/Aasta-Tegija-24/README.md

 ### Key Features
 * Navigatsioon
 * Carousele
-* Sport Card to give about a type of sport
+* Sport Card to give info about a sport type
 * Agenda to show the event schedule.
 * A brief summary of the event's history.
 * Sponsors